rokopt/spec/src/architecture/namada/governance.md

 ```

 This is to leverage the `M1T` VP to check that the funds were correctly locked.
-The governance subkey, `/$GovernanceAddress/proposal/$id/funds` will be used after the tally step to know the exact amount of tokens to refund/slash.
+The governance subkey, `/$GovernanceAddress/proposal/$id/funds` will be used after the tally step to know the exact amount of tokens to refund or move to Treasury.

 ### GovernanceAddress VP
 Just like Pos, also governance has his own storage space.
 The `GovernanceAddress` validity predicate task is to check the integrity and correctness of new proposals.
 A proposal, to be correct, must satisfy the followings: